 – Hand sanitiser: so that you’re always able to give your hands a quick wash

-– Tissues: if you need to sneeze or cough, make sure you are doing it into a tissue, not into a fellow raver!
+– Tissues: if you need to sneeze or cough, make sure you are doing it into a tissue.
+Not onto a fellow raver!

-– Disposable gloves: depending on your level of comfort when you are venturing outside of your home, you might want to bring some along for when you use the shared toilets or take part in activities.
+– Disposable gloves: depending on your level of comfort when you are venturing outside of your home.
+Maybe bring some along for when you use the shared toilets or take part in activities.

-– A re-usable cup: a great way to reduce our environmental impact as festival goers but also gives you more control over the cleanliness of your cup.
+– A re-usable cup: a great way to reduce our environmental impact as festival goers and it also gives you more control over the cleanliness of your cup.
 You can clean it throughout the event, and you will know exactly where it has been.

 This may seem obvious but after months of being festival deprived, I am sure there are some of us out there who would shrug off a cold and still attend an event even if they are feeling unwell.
 But this is one of the worst things we can do!

-As we navigate through a landscape where we are not completely sure of how symptoms materialise for every individual, we just need to be a bit cautious than usual when we feel we may be coming down with something.
+We are navigating through an uncertain landscape where we are not completely sure of how symptoms materialise for every individual.
+In response to this, we just need to be a bit more cautious than usual, particularly when we feel we may be coming down with something.

 If we look after ourselves and party according to the rules, then we are already playing a substantial part in looking after our festival community.
-Take it one step further and ensure that your entire party crew is feeling safe and well at all times!
+Take it one step further and ensure that your entire party crew is behaving safely and is well at all times!

 This is applicable before, during and after any music event you attend.
-Check in with your whole crew, be sure that you are all feeling well enough to be attending an event.
-If you think one of your friends should sit a festival out, then do not be afraid to let them know.
+Check up on your whole crew, be sure that you’re all feeling well enough to be attending an event.
+If you think one of your friends should sit a festival out, then don’t be afraid to let them know.

 Needing to look after one another has never been so important.
-Failing to keep each other safe and well will ultimately have implications on other attendees, a festival’s reputation and the prospects of events being able to completely return after the pandemic.
+Failing to keep each other safe and well will ultimately have implications on other attendees.
+As well as a festival’s reputation and the prospects of events being able to completely return after the pandemic.

-Music festivals are built of the premise of love, unity and community amongst all attendees.
-In a way, I feel as though what has happened to us all this year will bring us together and make us more considerate of one another, even more than before.
-We all want festivals to come back and I want to believe we will all unite to reach this goal.
-Working together we can support the return of music festivals after COVID-19 and help the industry get back on its feet to save all the events we love!
+We all want festivals to come back and I want to believe that we will all unite to reach this goal.
+Working together we can support the return of music festivals after COVID-19 and help the industry get back on its feet to save the events we love!

 The role that festival goers play in bringing back events is just one side of it all.
-Promoters and organisers are going to have their work cut out for them in needing to adjust their events to regain festival goers’ trust and confidence in attending music festivals.
-If you want to explore this topic further with me, listen to my latest podcast episode, click through to this page for the full version.
+Promoters and organisers are going to have their work cut out for them in needing to adjust their events to regain festival goers’ trust in attending music festivals.
+If you want to explore this topic further with me, listen to my latest podcast episode.